Győr–Moson–Sopron County

-Győr–Moson–Sopron (Győr-Moson-Sopron vármegye, /hu/; Komitat Raab-Wieselburg-Ödenburg; Rábsko-mošonsko-šopronská župa) is an administrative county (comitatus or vármegye) in north-western Hungary, on the border with Slovakia (Bratislava region, Nitra region and Trnava region) and Austria (Burgenland).
+Győr–Moson–Sopron (Győr-Moson-Sopron vármegye, /hu/; Đursko-mošonjsko-šopronska županija; Komitat Raab-Wieselburg-Ödenburg) is an administrative county (comitatus or vármegye) in north-western Hungary, on the border with Slovakia (Bratislava region, Nitra region and Trnava region) and Austria (Burgenland).
 It shares borders with the Hungarian counties Komárom–Esztergom, Veszprém and Vas.
 The capital of Győr–Moson–Sopron county is Győr.
 The county is a part of the Centrope project.

 History

 Győr–Sopron county was created in 1950 from two counties: Győr–Moson and Sopron.
 Though formed as a result of the general Communist administrative reform of that year, it is the long-term result of the impact of earlier border changes on Hungary's western counties.
 In 1921 the counties of Moson and Sopron were each divided in two, with their western districts together forming the northern half of the Austrian province of Burgenland.
 Between 1921 and 1945, Győr and Moson became part of the "provisionally and administratively unified counties of Győr–Moson–Pozsony", renamed after 1945 as simply Győr-Moson.
 In 1947 the borders of this county were modified when Hungary lost three villages in the far north of Győr–Moson to Czechoslovakia as a consequence of the Hungarian peace treaty signed in that year.
 Though Győr is the capital, there is a strong rivalry between it and Sopron, historically an important cultural centre on its own right.
 The county also contains Hegyeshalom, Hungary's busiest international land border crossing point.
 In 1990 it was officially renamed to Győr–Moson–Sopron county.